aduffy70/LabNotes/_posts/2022/2022-03-03-Dryad-data-for-S.-magellanicum-manuscript.md

 ---
 DOI:  https://doi.org/10.5061/dryad.1c59zw3xc

-Status: 2022-03-07 -- Data submission cannot complete until I have a manuscript number from the New Phytologist.
-Otherwise, all forms are completed, all data and supporting info have been uploaded, and everything is done except for pushing the SUBMIT button (which will not appear without the valid manuscript number).
-The link for reviewers to view the data is also not available until I can submit the data.
+Status: 2022-03-07 -- The data are submitted but we have requested keeping it private until the paper is accepted.
 The DOI link will not work until the manuscript is accepted and we tell Dryad to release the data.

 I prepared datasets from the Sphagnum magellanicum group project for submission to Dryad so we can get a doi to reference in the manuscript.